jjmedinaariza/juanjo_web/content/authors/admin/_index.md

 - Visitors
 ---

-Juanjo Medina is a Professor of Quantitative Criminology and the Head of the [Department of Criminology](https://www.socialsciences.manchester.ac.uk/criminology/) at the University of Manchester where he teaches data analysis and crime mapping skills to criminology students.
-He is the current President of the [Spanish Society of Criminology](https://criminologia.net/).
+Juanjo Medina was a Professor of Quantitative Criminology and the Head of the [Department of Criminology](https://www.socialsciences.manchester.ac.uk/criminology/) at the University of Manchester until August 2020 where he taught data analysis and crime mapping skills to criminology students.
+He was the President of the [Spanish Society of Criminology](https://criminologia.net/) from 2016 to 2020.